pepopowitz/stevenhicks.me/blog/2022/05/select-email-for-git-commits-based-on-current-directory.md

 ---
-title: Select the email for git commits based on the current directory
+title: Select The Email For Git Commits Based On The Current Directory
 date: 2022-05-27T15:47:27.650
 tags: post
 layout: blog